South-Central British Columbia, approximately 70 kilometres from 100

 trail is popular.

-Six kilometers prior to reaching Mahood Lake Campground (described in
+Six kilometres prior to reaching Mahood Lake Campground (described in

 our previous trip